harvard-lil/wacz-signing/README.md

 Use cases
 ---------

-This package could be used in a tiny API, of course; it could also be integrated into a producer of WACZ files, like a future version of Perma, which would sign archives internally; it could also be run in a lambda, which is why it's possible to provide key material directly in environment variables.
+This package could be used in a tiny web API, of course; see [examples/web-api/](examples/web-api/).
+It could also be integrated into a producer of WACZ files, like a future version of Perma, which would sign archives internally; it could also be run in a lambda, which is why it's possible to provide key material directly in environment variables.

-Stay tuned for examples of these uses in a later commit.